ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

  }
 }
 ```
 In this example the `openid`, `email`, and `profile` scopes are requested.
 Additional scopes may be requested.
 Consult your provider's documentation regarding exposing scopes to clients.
+The `profile` and `email` scopes are required to populate first name, last name, and email fields in the SystemLink user preferences.

 Each scope will contain claims that can be used to map to roles within workspaces in SystemLink.
 See [**Mapping OpenID Connect Claims to SystemLink Workspaces and Roles**](#mapping-openid-connect-claims-to-systemlink-workspaces-and-roles) for details.

 The `ni-attributes` section determines the text and (optionally) an icon to be shown in the SystemLink login page.
 The `iconUri` is relative to `htdocs` directory (`C:\Program Files\National Instruments\Shared\Web Server\htdocs`).
 This icon should be 16x16 px.